maxthraxx/WFGY/OS/README.md

 <details>
 <summary><strong>“Is this just prompt engineering again?”</strong></summary>
 Not quite.
-WFGY defines a **full reasoning structure** — including memory trees, safety bounds, and error logic.
+WFGY engine defines a **full reasoning structure** — including memory trees, safety bounds, and error logic.
 It’s a framework, not a trick.
 </details>

 <details>
 <summary><strong>“Is this trying to be AGI?”</strong></summary>
-No. WFGY is not AGI.
+No. TXT OS is not AGI.
 It’s an AGI-aligned toolchain for human-level reasoning and modular memory.
 All results are benchmarked, open, and reproducible.
 </details>